run-x/opta-docs/content/en/docs/Architecture/_index.md

 * Currently, the EKS cluster is built with a public endpoint for the simple usage (can add private option later on once VPN feature is added).

+## GCP
+_Coming soon!_

 ## K8s
 ![image alt text](/images/opta_internal_kubernetes_architecture.png)

 The K8s topology is divided into namespaces of 2 types: 3rd party integrations and opta services.
 The third party integrations consist of respected open source projects which handle background tasks or features expansions.
 These currently consist of:

+_Note_: GCP does an awesome job in support K8s and actually includes several of the following integrations/features by default.
+Watch for the notes at the end of each description.

 [Linkerd](https://linkerd.io/): Linkerd is the second most popular service mesh currently out there (right behind Istio) and is the one we provide for our users.
 We chose it over Istio due to its absurdly simple maintenance and